 All referrals should be typed and must provide the sufficient information in order for a decision to be reached as to whether or not the referral requires to be assessed by high security.
+All referrals should utilise, where possible, the standard referral letter template - see Appendix 5.

 Routine referrals will be allocated at the weekly Patient Pathways Meeting.
-All routine referrals should be sent to the secure email distribution list TSH.Referrals@nhs.scot
+All routine referrals should be sent to the secure email distribution list TSH.Referrals@nhs.scot.